oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_sign_up_using_too_few_characters.md

 **Test Steps:**

-1. Enter1 character in the First name field
+1. Enter 1 character in the First name field
+2. Enter a valid Surname
-2. Select a valid date of birth
+3. Select a valid date of birth
-3. Select a gender
+4. Select a gender
-4. Enter a valid mobile phone number or email address
+5. Enter a valid mobile phone number or email address
-5. Enter a secure password (Enter a combination of at least six numbers, letters and punctuation marks(such as ! and &))
+6. Enter a secure password (Enter a combination of at least six numbers, letters and punctuation marks(such as ! and &))
-6. Click on the **Sign Up** button
+7. Click on the **Sign Up** button

 ---

 **Expected Result:**
-- The system accepts very short but valid names and surnames
+- The system prevents registration
-- A confirmation message is sent to the provided email or mobile number
+- A validation message is displayed prompting the user to enter a longer First name
-- User proceeds to the next step or sees a confirmation message

 ---